MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/deploy.md

 RemoveMSI can be used to uninstall 2010, 2013, or 2016 versions of Office, Visio, or Project that were installed using Windows Installer (MSI).

 For more information about using RemoveMSI, see [Remove existing MSI versions of Office when upgrading to Office 365 ProPlus](../upgrade-from-msi-version.md).
-Even though this article is about Office 365 ProPlus, most of the information also applies to volume licensed versions of Office 2019.
+Even though this article is about Microsoft 365 Apps, most of the information also applies to volume licensed versions of Office 2019.